Select Region

 2. A computer

-Any Windows PC or Apple Mac that’s not more than 5 or 6 years old.
+Any Windows PC or Apple Mac capable of multitrack audio processing.
 Make sure your machine meets the minimum required specifications.

 An Internet connection is required to activate your license through iLok License Manager.
 80 - 400 MB of free hard disc space is required per plugin you install.